johannesstroebele91/mongodb-library/7_security-and-authentication/create-users-and-login.md

 - is a build in role
 - which is specified in the file `roles.md`

-# Working with a user
+# 4. Implications of assigning a role

 Users that have the role e.g. `readWrite`